Adrien40/ha-flipr-local/README.md

 <details>
 <summary>⚠️ View common issues</summary>

-* **Frequent Bluetooth Errors**: The integration automatically handles connection retries.
-If the sensor shows `Signal Lost`, move your Bluetooth proxy (like an ESPHome) closer to the pool.
+* **Frequent Bluetooth errors**: The integration automatically handles connection retries.
+If the sensor shows `Signal Lost`, the Flipr is out of range.
+Move your antenna closer or [install an ESPHome Bluetooth Proxy](https://esphome.github.io/bluetooth-proxies/) as close to the pool as possible (only requires an ESP32 (~10€) and a USB charger).
 * **Free and Active Chlorine show "Unknown"**: If you selected "Bromine" in the options, this is normal behavior.
 Bromine is not calculated the same way as chlorine.
 Rely on the ORP (Redox) probe value.
 * **I don't use stabilizer**: Simply set the `CyA (Stabilizer)` entity to `0`.
 The chemical calculation will adapt automatically.